*** Bookings are being taken for 2018/19.

 - Is Big Ever Beautiful? - Great things don’t always come in small packages.
 Whether it’s giant blooms, large plants or enormous gardens there’s something to be admired and enjoyed about being oversize.

-- NEW TALK Once Seen Never Forgotten - Whether it is unforgettable garden scenes, beautiful flower blooms, bizarre artefacts or hilarious encounters, this talk has an eclectic mix of images caught on camera during my garden travels around this country and further afield.
+- Once Seen Never Forgotten - Whether it is unforgettable garden scenes, beautiful flower blooms, bizarre artefacts or hilarious encounters, this talk has an eclectic mix of images caught on camera during my garden travels around this country and further afield.
 A colourful and entertaining talk that will last long in your memory.
+A very popular talk.

 - NEW TALK Great Yorkshire Gardens - The largest county in England has a wonderfully diverse range of gardens.
 Whether it's landscape parks, historic gardens, herbaceous borders or contempory plots, there is something in this talk for everyone; but pride of place is reserved for gardens with colourful herbaceous planting.
 There is no truth to the rumour that this talk has been sponsored by visityorkshire.com!!!